Ahmed-Nirzar/C-_Primer/Chapter_2/README.md

 int i = 0, &r1 = i; double d = 0, &r2 = d;
 (a) r2 = 3.14159; (b) r2 = r1;
 (c) i = r2; (d) r1 = d;
 `exp25.md -`  `Exercise 2.21` Explain each of the following definitions.
-Indicate whether any are illegal and, if so, why.
+Indicate whether any are illegal and, if so, why.
 int i = 0;
 (a) double* dp = &i; (b) int *ip = i; (c) int *p = &i;
 `exp26.md -`  `Exercise 2.22` Assuming p is a pointer to int, explain the following code: